 The entire organization must be on board and supportive of the digital shift.
 Your organization’s culture must transform toward a digital-centric and customer-focused model.
 Aside from the obvious need for technical skills, the analytics team must have a deep understanding of your organizational goals, and of customer wants and needs.
 Only then can they properly leverage and interpret the data in a way that’s meaningful towards future success.
 Moreover, they may be the only employees who realize potential opportunities and weaknesses.
 In order for them to relay the results in a clear and effective way, they must have strong communication skills.

 There are various tools you can use to support your overall analytical process.
-First off, Foresee can help you make needed improvements and revisions, by interpreting your analytics results.
-Matplotlib can help with data visualization, which would otherwise be time-consuming and tedious to create.
+First off, Matplotlib can help with data visualization, which would otherwise be time-consuming and tedious to create.
 Smart panda labs can help your team maximize its use of Optimizely.
 Smart Panda Labs help implement, personalize, troubleshoot, analyze results, and even provide recommendations accordingly.

 Maximize Value by Using Quality Customer Data